UlyssesWu/XamarinPosed/README.md

 ## Limitations

-The module will be unable to open directly after you enable it as a Xposed module.
+The module app will be unable to open directly after you enable it as a Xposed module.
 That's because the same native libraries are already loaded by the module's ClassLoader, so the APK's ClassLoader won't be able to use them.

 Still looking for a solution.

 The app startup time would be slightly longer because of mono initialization.
 But hey, who cares?
 Welcome to the .NET world.

+## Usage
+Please use the newest stable version of Visual Studio and Xamarin.

+Clone this repo and implement your `InitZygote`, `HandleLoadPackage`, `HandleInitPackageResources` in `XamarinPosed\XamarinPosed\Loader.cs`.

+Build `XamarinPosed` project with release config.
+It will be a Xposed module apk.

 ## Demo